respawner8/fusionplus-stellar-extension/README.md

 ---

 ## ⚠️ Notes
 - This dApp is for **testnet/demo purposes only**.
-Do not use with real funds.
+Uses Sepolia testnet for Ethereum and Stellar testnet.
-- The swap flow is a simulation and does not perform a true cross-chain atomic swap (no on-chain enforcement between chains).
+- The swap flow demonstrates the Fusion+ API integration with testnet tokens.
 - For a real-world swap, you would need to coordinate secret revelation and claim logic between both chains.

 ---